CTR-tools/CTR-ModSDK/psx-modding-toolchain/games/CrashTeamRacing/mods/Patches/SaveRAM/readme.txt

 and rewrites the ClearAllPools function, to use custom pool allocators.

-Mem_ThreadPool.c fully relocates thread pool, just like how the driver pool was fully relocated, except the thread pool is partially on lib-RDATA (debug messages of psyq libs), and partially overwriting function assembly.
+NewThreadPool.c fully relocates thread pool, just like how the driver pool was fully relocated, except the thread pool is partially on lib-RDATA (debug messages of psyq libs), and partially overwriting function assembly.
 The functions overwritten